-Management will file and log in order of receipt all returned Pre-Application Cards, indicating the time and date received.
-The Pre-Application Card log (Exhibit D) will indicate whether the applicant has any priority or requested an accessible unit.
+- 1. Management will file and log in order of receipt all returned Pre-Application Cards, indicating the time and date received.
+The Pre-Application Card log (Exhibit D) will indicate whether the applicant has any priority or requested an accessible unit. - 2.
+Management does not have to accept Pre-Application Cards after the date on which the Development reached ninety-five percent (95%) occupancy and the applicable Waiting List, as herein described, has been closed.

-- 2. Management does not have to accept Pre-Application Cards after the date on which the Development reached ninety-five percent (95%) occupancy and the applicable Waiting List has been closed. - Management will maintain on-site for a period of three years all Pre-Application Cards.
+3. Management will maintain all Pre-Application Cards on-site for a period of three years, and will update information as necessary.